-Recently, hyperbaric oxygen treatment (HBOT) has been demonstrated to provide marked improvement in people suffering with TBI, even years after their injuries occurred.
+Recently, hyperbaric oxygen treatment (HBOT) has been demonstrated to provide a marked improvement in people suffering from TBI, even years after their injuries occurred.
 HBOT is the use of oxygen at higher-than-atmospheric concentrations and pressures for the treatment of disease.
-HBOT was first used in the 1930s to treat decompression sickness in divers (commonly known as “the bends”) and currently has 13 FDA-approved uses, including: gas gangrene, air embolism, osteomyelitis, radiation necrosis, diabetic ulcers, and the aforementioned decompression sickness.
+HBOT was first used in the 1930s to treat decompression sickness in divers (commonly known as “the bends”) and currently has 13 FDA-approved uses, including gas gangrene, air embolism, osteomyelitis, radiation necrosis, diabetic ulcers, and the aforementioned decompression sickness.

 Current scientific evidence suggests that HBOT can permanently and dramatically improve symptoms of chronic TBI years after the initial head injury.
-Understanding the physiologic effects of HBOT gives insight as to its therapeutic benefits.
+Understanding the physiologic effects of HBOT gives insight into its therapeutic benefits.

 After treatment, patients report improvement in concentration, emotional stability, ability to multitask, and memory.

-However, if you or someone you love has suffered with TBI and struggled with functional impairments, I recommend you speak with your healthcare provider about a trial of HBOT.
+However, if you or someone you love has suffered from TBI and struggled with functional impairments, I recommend you speak with your healthcare provider about a trial of HBOT.